-Kommos (or Komos) is located 66km southwest of Heraklion, just 2km north of Matala and close to the village Pitsidia.
-It is actually the southernmost and the most isolated part of the long beachfront of Messara Bay.
-Kommos was once the port of Phaestus; you can still see the ruins of the old port of Kommos on the beach.
-You can access Kommos by driving on the road heading to Matala, till you see a sign to Kommos near Pitsidia.
+Situated 66km southwest of Heraklion, Kommos (or Komos) lies a mere 2km north of Matala and in close proximity to Pitsidia village.
+It stands as the southernmost and remotest section of the extensive beachfront of Messara Bay.
+Once serving as the port of Phaestus, the remnants of the ancient port of Kommos can still be observed on the beach.
+It can be reached by driving towards Matala and following a sign to Kommos near Pitsidia.

-The entire beachfront of Messara is exposed to westerly winds, which mostly blow in the area.
-Thus, caution is needed because the seabed in some places is rocky.
-The protected loggerhead sea turtles (Caretta caretta) lay their eggs in the sand of the beach, from May to September.
+The entire beachfront of Messara is exposed to the prevalent westerly winds.
+Visitors should exercise caution as the seabed can be rocky in certain areas.
+The beach also serves as a nesting ground for the protected loggerhead sea turtles (Caretta caretta) between the months of May and September.

-Kommos was the port of Phaestus and was established in about 200BC.
-It was destroyed by an earthquake several centuries later and was rebuilt in the same location.
-The archaeological site of Komos, which is closed to visitors, includes a Minoan harbour, public buildings, warehouses, oil presses, shipyards and a large courtyard.
-Archaeologists have also found remains of a small temple, built on the ruins of an older one.
+Kommos, the ancient port of Phaestus, was established around 200BC.
+However, it was subsequently destroyed by an earthquake and then rebuilt at the same location.
+The archaeological site of Komos, not open to the public, houses a Minoan harbour, public buildings, warehouses, oil presses, shipyards and a large courtyard.
+Archaeologists have uncovered a small temple, constructed on the ruins of an older one.

 Komos beach is located on the southern coast of Crete, Greece.